 The defendant’s other criminal penalties will vary depending upon the amount of money or property that was swindled.
 If the value of the money, chattels, goods, wares, merchandise, or there valuable item obtained through lying about wealth or mercantile character is $650 or more, the defendant can be charged with a Category C felony.
 If the value of goods improperly obtained is totaled at less than $650, the defendant can be charged with a misdemeanor offense.

 Vegas defense lawyers at LV Criminal Defense know the rules within Nevada Revised Statute section 204.370 and we know how to introduce doubt about elements of this offense or raise defenses so you can maximize the chances that you will avoid conviction and resulting penalties.
-We can also help you to determine when and if it’s best to plea bargain due to the nature of evidence against you — and if entering a plea deal is the best course of action, we can negotiate one with prosecutors on your behalf.
+We can also help you to determine when and if it’s best to plea bargain due to the nature of the evidence against you — and if entering a plea deal is the best course of action, we can negotiate one with prosecutors on your behalf.

 Being represented by a Nevada law firm that understands property crimes in the state can help you to protect your future and get the best outcomes possible after serious accusations against you are made.
 To find out more about the personalized help we can offer you, give us a call today.